Equilibrare/Machine-Learning/README.md

 ```

 # Configure the Model
-* Compile the model with binary cross-entropy loss and the Adam optimizer.
+Compile the model with binary cross-entropy loss and the Adam optimizer.
 The model is configured to evaluate performance based on accuracy.

 ```python
 model.compile(loss='binary_crossentropy', optimizer='adam', metrics=['accuracy'])
 ```

 # Train the Model
-* Now we can train the model using the training and validation data we prepared earlier.
+Now we can train the model using the training and validation data we prepared earlier.
 The model has been trained on over 95.000 labeled Sentences and got 99.81% accuracy on test data.
 For trining model we use 10 epoch and 16 batch size.

 ![accuracy](https://github.com/Equilibrare/Machine-Learning/assets/90241150/5f6b6541-0638-470b-8b74-a3226dd1b30b)

 # Save the model

-* After we train the model, we need to save the model.
+After we train the model, we need to save the model.
 You can check the models that have been built [model_project](modelEquilibrare.h5)

 # Converting the model to Tensorflow Lite

+For creating a TensorFlow Lite model is just a few lines of code you can check it here [TFLiteConverter](https://www.tensorflow.org/api_docs/python/tf/lite/TFLiteConverter).

+You can check here to see [result TFLite](model.tflite)